Caeli: cooling buildings with low-carbon air conditioning

 Refrigeration systems with high energy efficiency and low environmental footprint

 Caeli's mission is to offer a sustainable alternative to conventional air conditioning.
 To achieve this, the Isère-based company designs and manufactures cooling systems with a low environmental footprint: they consume 5 times less energy than conventional air conditioners and operate without refrigerants.
-What's more, they do not reject heat to the outside and do not increase the phenomenon of ICU.
+What's more, they do not release any heat outside or increase the UHI effect.

 At the heart of the Caeli project: innovation, performance and relocation